 In addition to the daily feedback that children receive from their teachers, we formally report formative information three times per year.

 We involve the children in this process right from the start of secondary: they attend pupil-parent-teacher evenings and are involved in setting their own targets, with the guidance of their teachers.
 Similarly, reports are aimed directly at students, in order to maximise their impact.

-In order to give parents and students an idea of performance with reference to national standards, our students take formal exams at the end of each academic year.
+In order to give parents and students an idea of their performance with reference to national standards, our students are formally assessed at the end of each academic year.